PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
+- [Aug.
+2025] I am serving as a Program Chair of <a href="https://bcra-conf.github.io/2025/calls/call-for-BWEB3/" target="_blank">International Workshop on Blockchain and Web3.0 (BWEB3 2025)</a>.
+Four keynotes on Web3 will be delivered at TU107, PolyU during 14:00-16:00.
+Welcome participation!
 - [Jul.
 2025] Our paper on Defenses against AI-generated Visual Media is accepted by ACM CSUR. <br>
 Our paper on Deep Reinforcement Learning for Task Allocation is accepted by Computer Communications.
 - [Jun.
 2025] Our paper on Image Denoising is accepted by IEEE/CVF ICCV 2025. <br>
 Our paper on Blockchain-based Verifiable Decentralized Identity is accepted by IEEE IoTJ. <br>
 I am invited to serve as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
 Welcome submissions!
 - [May 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10979200" target="_blank">TELEX</a> on Learned Index for Blockchain Queries is accepted by IEEE TKDE.
 - [Apr.
-2025] Our paper SecPoS on Slashable Proof-of-Stake Consensus is accepted by IEEE/ACM IWQoS 2025. <br>
+2025] Our paper SecPoS on Slashable Proof-of-Stake Consensus is accepted by IEEE/ACM IWQoS 2025.
-I am serving as a Program Chair of <a href="https://bcra-conf.github.io/2025/calls/call-for-BWEB3/" target="_blank">International Workshop on Blockchain and Web3.0 (BWEB3 2025)</a>.
-Welcome submissions!
 - [Mar.
 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10942549" target="_blank">WAMSPRES</a> on NPU Resources Scheduling for UAV Embedded Systems is accepted by IEEE TPDS.
 - [Feb.
 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10882945" target="_blank">HeX</a> on TEE-based Encrypted Queries is accepted by IEEE TDSC. <br>
 Our paper on Multi-skilled Crowdsourcing for Mobile Web 3.0 is accepted by Computer Communications. <br>